“I could have stayed there a few days just to see the intricacies of each and every exhibit.”

 The Bethel Baptist Church in Maysville, Kentucky, was organized in 1844 by a slave, Rev. Elisha Green.
 In 1848, he was able to buy his freedom and that of his family when a group of white men from the Baptist Church in Mason County loaned him $850 to do so.
 He served as pastor for the church more than fifty years.

-The one-twelfth-scale miniature of the Bethel Baptist Church depicts the church as it was on West 4th Street before it burned to the ground in 1977.
+The 1/12-scale miniature of the Bethel Baptist Church by Ashby & Jedd depicts the church as it was on West 4th Street before it burned to the ground in 1977.
 Bricks from the original building were hand cut and mortared to create the miniature which offers a glimpse into a historic building in Maysville’s past.
 The Bethel Baptist Church was later rebuilt at its current location on Forest Avenue.